Emotional marketing is a strategy that seeks to create a real connection between a brand and its consumers.

 Black: Elegance and exclusivity, used in luxury brands.

-How to calculate the effectiveness of emotional marketing?
+How to measure the effectiveness of emotional marketing

 - Customer surveys and feedback: Collect opinions and feedback from customers to assess how they feel emotionally about your brand and products.